kyma-project/kyma/docs/headless-cms/08-01-add-clusterdocstopic.md

   message: "The file is not valid against the provided json schema"
 ```

-Alternatively, analyze logs of the Asset Store Controller Manager:
+Alternatively, you can analyze logs of the Asset Store Controller Manager:

 ```
 kubectl -n kyma-system logs -l 'app=asset-store-controller-manager'